 - Soul-Crushing Desk Job: The novelization reveals she really doesnt like her job, finding it extremely dull.
 Two street kids trying to bribe her with stolen coaxium is probably the most exciting thing to happen to her in a while.

-- Unwitting Instigator of Doom: Arguably for the Empire.
+- Unwitting Instigator of Doom: For the Empire.
 If she hadn't let Han through the checkpoint, enabling him to escape Corellia, he just might never have ended up joining the Rebel Alliance in about ten years, where he is integral in bringing the Empire down.